McGliebs/projectinvoice/README.md

   result automatically.
 - **Splitter bar** — drag the divider between the input area and OUTPUT to give the result more room.
+- **↗ Release notes** — in the footer, opens the releases page in your browser, with the change history and downloads.
 - The result is **shown on screen only** — no file is written to your disk.
 - **Pinning to the taskbar:** the app keeps a fixed identity, so a pinned shortcut keeps working across updates.
 Coming from a version older than